 Walking psychotherapy, first employed by Sigmund Freud in the late 1800s and now practiced by a handful of mental health professionals around the U.S., combines regular talk therapy with the tremendous added benefit of physical exercise.
 Numerous studies have shown the positive psychological effects of outdoor exercise on mental health and we know that open-air workouts have the power to transform and revitalize mood.
 During these sessions, you will be walking side by side with Dr. Ambardar at a comfortable and unhurried pace, literally moving forward as we work out issues and problems in a casual and peaceful setting.
 Some patients have reported that they find it easier to relax and let their guard down when walking outdoors as opposed to being face-to-face with a doctor in a formal office setting.
-For walking psychotherapy sessions, Dr. Ambardar is available to meet her clients at nearby parks or other peaceful locations within a reasonable driving distance from her office.
+For walking psychotherapy sessions, Dr. Ambardar is available to meet her clients at nearby parks, beaches, or other peaceful locations within a reasonable driving distance from her office.
 For more information about this specific type of therapy, visit the website of Manhattan-based therapist Clay Cockrell, one of the most well-known practitioners of walking psychotherapy.

 Yes, of course.
-Meditation and Kundalini Yoga, while founded on Hindu and Buddhist principles, can be used by people of any religious persuasion or philosophic background.
+Meditation and Kundalini Yoga, while founded on Hindu principles, can be used by people of any religious persuasion or philosophic background.
 Meditation is universally applied by people of all faiths as a path to calmness, mental clarity, and peace of mind.
 Regular meditation helps us gain inspiration, leads us to a greater understanding of our true selves, and provides us with valuable insights into our lives.

 What exactly is Kundalini Yoga?